wangenau/variational_mesh/docs/tutorial.rst

 ================

 | This example has been adopted from a PyFLOSIC `example <https://github.com/pyflosic/pyflosic/tree/master/examples/basic_calculations>`_.
 | This package can be used with the :mod:`pyflosic` package, too.
-At first a geometry file is needed: :download:`H2.xyz </../examples/07_pyflosic_usage/H2.xyz>`
+At first, a geometry file is needed: :download:`H2.xyz </../examples/07_pyflosic_usage/H2.xyz>`
-| Since pyflosic only supports Python 3, this example can not be executed with Python 2. :mod:`ase` is required as well.
+| Since :mod:`pyflosic` only supports Python 3, this example can not be executed with Python 2.
+The package :mod:`ase` is required as well.

 .. code-block:: python